Mysticial/DigitViewer/README.md

 **To-Do's for the Future:**
  - Enable drive parallelism.
 When digits are distributed over multiple storage devices, they can be processed in parallel.
 This will require reading the storage topology.
-It will also require algorithm to do the actual parallelism when given a specific topology.
+It will also require an algorithm to do the actual parallelism when given a specific topology.

 -----